How to Become a Child Life Specialist: Next Steps for a Child Psychology Major

-The journey to become a child life specialist takes several steps – and several years.
-Completing the list of requirements, including a 600 hour internship, can be overwhelming, but a career as a Certified Child Life Specialist (CCLS) can be rewarding for those with the dedication to follow the path.
+The journey to becoming a child life specialist takes several steps – and several years.
+Don’t be fooled; you can’t walk away from a child psychology major as a Certified Child Life Specialist (CCLS).
+Completing the list of requirements, including a 600-hour internship, is required for certification.
+While it can be overwhelming, a career as a CCLS can be rewarding for those with the dedication to follow the path.

 Child life specialists are trained to help children navigate the challenges of treatment for medical illnesses and injuries.
-While you are researching how to become a child life specialist, the Association of Childlife Professionals (ACLP) will be your guide to answer questions and submit documentation.
+While you are researching child psychology majors and how to become a child life specialist, the Association of Childlife Professionals (ACLP) will be your guide to answer questions and submit documentation.

 To help make the journey less daunting, we broke down the process of how to become a child life specialist into five steps.

-If you don’t get your degree from a college with an ACLP-endorsed child life program, you will have to take 10 child life courses approved by the ACLP, so it is best to major in a child life related field such as psychology (add our concentration in child life) or education.
+If you don’t get your degree from a college with an ACLP-endorsed child life program, you will have to take ten child life courses approved by the ACLP, so it is best to major in a child life-related field such as a child psychology major or education.

 2. Get Experience for Your Resume.

-In preparation for your application, you will need to create a resume.
-The more experience you have in child life related fields, the better.
+After graduating as a child psychology major, in preparation for your application, you will need to create a resume.
+The more experience you have in child life-related fields, the better.
 There are three categories that will each require around 50-100 hours of volunteer work: working with children in healthcare settings, working with children in stressful situations (i.e. grief centers or shelters for kids), and working with healthy children.
 Practicums where you observe a CCLS, though not required, are strongly recommended to help you gain insight into child life and increase your chances of getting an internship.
 Your volunteer work could be the deciding factor on whether or not you are considered for practicums and internships, so make sure you are starting early.

 3. Start Your Eligibility Assessment.

 In order to register for the exam and to apply for internships, you will need to submit an eligibility assessment that shows you meet all of the requirements.
-Following the previous steps like earning your bachelor’s degree and documenting your child life courses can help ensure that you are eligible to continue the certification process.
+Following the previous steps like having a child psychology major and documenting your child life courses can help ensure that you are eligible to continue the certification process.

 4. Complete an Internship.